Access insights and articles to help you navigate the world of education and investments.

 Regardless of school type, the cost of education includes more than just fees and parent contributions.
 In fact, for parents sending their children to Government schools, these fees may constitute a relatively small portion with other ancillary costs really adding up.
 Many times, this comes as a “cost shock” for families entering the public schooling system for the first time.

-The annual cost of schooling changes over the course of a 13-year school period.
+The annual cost of schooling changes over the course of a13-year school period.
 Secondary school fees are generally higher than for primary.
-And spending on older children for school camps and items such as sports equipment and musical instruments tends to increase for many.
+Spending on older children for school camps and items such as sports equipment and musical instruments tends to increase for many.

 Having a fuller picture of the cost of education and planning ahead can help to avoid, or at least cushion against, nasty surprises.